 Deadline handing ensures that users perform the tasks within the time planned.
 Escalation measures ensure that the failure to meet a deadline can be corrected by other means.

 Intelligent reporting highlights the weaknesses of a process.
-Often there is a simple cure to such weaknesses such as reeducating the users involved in the bottleneck or providing additional information (automatically).
+Often there is a simple cure to such weaknesses such as re-educating the users involved in the bottleneck or providing additional information (automatically).
 The difficulty of a non-automated process is identifying such bottlenecks.

-The process definition is transparent.
-You can see at a glance how the process works and who will be selected to perform the different tasks.
+The process definition is transparent: You can see at a glance how the process works and who will be selected to perform the different tasks.
 Think of the workflow as the process book.
 If you can spot the pattern and define the process without headaches, you can create a workflow definition effortlessly.
-However, don’t forget that if a company has business processes that are erratic and lack a consistent pattern, the company is very likely to be losing a lot of money in terms of lost contracts, labour intensive administration and low customer confidence.
-It is my personal opinion that automating exactly this type of processes will yield the best returns, but only if you limit yourself to automating the basic skeleton of the process first.
+However, don’t forget that if a company has business processes that are erratic and lack a consistent pattern, the company is very likely to be losing a lot of money in terms of lost contracts, labor-intensive administration, and low customer confidence.
+It is my personal opinion that automating exactly this type of process will yield the best returns, but only if you limit yourself to automating the basic skeleton of the process first.
 Don’t get bogged down in the detailed exception handling.
 That can be done in the next phase once you’ve checked the process statistics and determined which exceptions are worth tackling.